Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Here’s a look at our room:

+The sea views from the rooms are wonderful, but get better the further up your room is.
 Our room even had a private plunge pool!
 It wasn’t heated (which was fine in summer!) and there was a button to turn on the jets.

 If you stay at the Grand Park Hotel, you absolutely MUST block out extensive time for the pool.
 At least an afternoon.
 I absolutely adored reading my Kindle on the edge of the pool while overlooking the best view in Rovinj!